The General Surgery Clinic’s hernia surgery is under the direction of board-certified and fellowship-trained surgeon Bulent Cetindag MD, FACS.

 Hernia Surgery Team

 Mercy General Surgery Clinic’s four board-certified general surgeons perform a variety of hernia surgery based on the needs of each individual patient.
+The group performs open, laparoscopic and robotic hernia repairs.

 Bulent Cetindag, MD, FACS, is the area’s only fellowship-trained surgeon that specializes in complex abdominal wall reconstruction and hernia surgery.
 Read more about our general surgeons: